War and Occupation in the Nordic Region:

-Autumn 2019 will mark the 80th year since the outbreak of World War II on 3 September 1939.
 During World War Two, the Nordic region was clenched between two belligerent powers: the Soviet Union and Nazi Germany.
-As Finland resisted Soviet aggression from the East, Denmark and Norway suffered military occupation by Nazi Germany.
-Sandwiched in between these powers, neutral Sweden avoided occupation by making considerable concessions to the Axis powers.
+While Finland resisted Soviet aggression from the East, Denmark and Norway suffered military occupation by Nazi Germany.
+Sandwiched in between two warring powers, neutral Sweden avoided occupation by making concessions to the Axis powers.
 Farther west and beyond the immediate path of war, Iceland and the Faeroe Islands were occupied by the Allies (the British and Americans).
 In the Arctic region, Greenland (then a colony of Denmark) also held strategic significance for the Allies.
-This course offers a survey of the history of the Nordic region during the Second World War, as well as close study significant literature and media.
+This course offers a survey of the history of the Nordic region during the Second World War as well as close study of some key literary texts.

-Emphasizing the ‘Eastern” (Soviet) pressure on Finland in relation to the ‘Western” (Nazi) occupation of Norway and Denmark, this course investigates the difficult fates of these small nations in the northern periphery of Europe.
-We will read historical scholarship in order to provide a context for studying literary fiction, essays, and memoirs from this particular period.
-Some of the selected texts are written by famous writers of the period (for example, Nobel laureates John Steinbeck and Sigrid Undset); others are written by ordinary citizens, resistance fighters, and war victims.
-The effort will be to identify the ideological, national, as well as narrative perspectives in these texts.
-We will consider the representations of invaders, collaborators, resistors, and victims of persecution in various texts, some published under political censorship.
-We will look at how these wartime texts represent the experience of occupation by a foreign power.
+Emphasizing the ‘Eastern” (Soviet) pressure on Finland and the Baltic states in relation to the ‘Western” (Nazi) occupation of Norway and Denmark, this course investigates the difficult fates of these small nations in the northern periphery of Europe.
+We will read some historical scholarship in order to provide a context for studying literary fiction, essays, and memoirs from this historical period.
+Some of the selected texts are written by famous writers of the period (for example, Nobel laureates John Steinbeck and Sigrid Undset); others are written by veterans, resistance fighters, or war victims and survivors.
+We will consider the representations of invaders, collaborators, resistors, and victims of persecution in various texts, some of which were published under political censorship.
+We will look at how these wartime texts represent the experience of military aggression and occupation by a foreign power.
 Finally, we will consider how individual and cultural memory shapes the representations of WWII experiences in fiction, cinema and historiography.

 Student Learning Goals:

-- To gain knowledge of the history and literature of the Nordic (Denmark, Finland, Iceland, Norway, Sweden) region during World War Two.
+- To gain knowledge of the history and literature of the Nordic region during World War Two.

-- To develop an informed vocabulary for the study of war and occupation (key terms: alliance, collaboration, neutrality, occupation, resistance) and to support effective cross-cultural communication skills.
+- To develop a vocabulary for the study of war and occupation (key terms: alliance, collaboration, neutrality, occupation, resistance) and to support effective cross-cultural communication skills.

-- To exercise the skill of analysis in discussions of wartime literature, films, and memoirs (making use of such key concepts: agency, audience, censorship, narrative, propaganda, reception, and rhetoric).
+- To exercise the skill of analysis in discussion of wartime literature, films, and memoirs (making use of such key concepts: agency, audience, censorship, narrative, propaganda, reception, and rhetoric).

-- To enhance critical thinking about topics such as power, inequality, marginality, and social movements.
+- To enhance critical thinking about societal issues such as power, inequality, civil disobedience, activism, and social change movements.

 - To develop the practice and skills of inquiry-driven research and scholarship.